 - Application Form - Sample of Artwork: Five (5) different visual images, on labeled 35mm slides or digital storage media (if emailed).
-Digital images must be in JPED file format at 300 dpi, not to exceed 5 MB each in file size.
+Digital images must be in JPEG file format at 300 dpi, not to exceed 5 MB each in file size.
 If mailing, printed images must not exceed 8x10 in size.
-Use your last name and image number in the file name Use your last name and image number in the file name.
-(Example: FirstLast\Image01.jpg). - Image list: Provide a one-page list with title, artistic medium, date, and other relevant information that will assist in the evaluation of your work. (printed, or PDF/MS word document format). - Resume: Please provide a professional resume, including exhibition record, fellowships, and residencies, and other honors length not to exceed two pages in 11 point typeface (printed, PDF/ MS word document format). - Project Proposal: No more than one page in length, 11 point typeface (printed, PDF/MS word document format).
-Proposal should address: - Why you are interested in the AiR residency with the Bureau of Land Management, Canyon Country District - Potential for the development of your professional growth/interests. - Proposal for one public presentation during your residency.
+Use your last name and image number in the file.
+(Example: FirstLast_Image01.jpg). - Image list: Provide a one-page list with title, artistic medium, date, and other relevant information that will assist in the evaluation of your work. (printed, or PDF/MS word document format). - Resume: Please provide a professional resume, including exhibition record, fellowships, and residencies, and other honors length not to exceed two pages in 11 point typeface (printed, PDF/ MS word document format). - Community Engagement Proposal: No more than one page in length, 11 point typeface (printed, PDF/MS word document format). - Application Question Responses: - What is your primary motivation to seek this residency? - What would you specifically hope to accomplish during the residency? - What is your relationship to the Moab area?
+The Colorado Plateau? - Where/how did you hear about the Artist in Residence Program?